 Go Las Vegas

 One of the most popular discounted bundled attractions passes is the Go Las Vegas Card.
-You can buy it as an All-Inclusive pass (saving up to 60%), an Explorer pass (choose 4, 5, 7 attractions and use the pass within 30 days from first scan), or Build Your Own pass and save 30% by adding just two attractions to the pass.
+You can buy it as an All-Inclusive pass (saving up to 60%), an Explorer pass (choose 4, 5, 7 attractions and use the pass within 30 days from first scan), or Build Your Own pass and save 20% by adding just two attractions to the pass.
 The more attractions you add, the greater the savings will be.
 Show the pass on a mobile phone for entry.
-You have 30 days to use the pass.

 Best Family Hotels in Las Vegas